cksystemsteaching/selfie/book.md

  b 000000001000 00010 000 00101 0010011
 ```

 as well as the *opcode* `19` of the `addi` instruction encoded in the 7 LSBs `0010011`.
 The opcode enables the CPU to identify the instruction during decoding and then find the parameters encoded in the remaining bits.
-An immediate value such as `8` is data encoded in code whereas register numbers `2` and `5` are names or addresses of registers.
+An immediate value such as `8` is data encoded in code whereas register numbers `2` and `5` are addresses of registers.
 The use of immediate values in arithmetic instructions such as `addi` is sometimes referred to as *immediate addressing* while the use of registers in arithmetic instructions is referred to as *register addressing*.
 There are more such *addressing modes* in other machine instructions which we introduce below.

 Let us go back to the example.
 You might ask yourself how `addi t0,sp,8` is initialization of a register.
 Well, it is not since `sp` may contain any value.
 But there is a trick we can use.
 Take a look at this instruction: